railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

        :guilabel:`Charts of Account` to be :guilabel:`None` then click :guilabel:`Continue`.

     #.
-The sales defaults are shown in :ref:`fig-oech03cfss`.
+The sales defaults are shown in the screenshot :ref:`fig-oech03cfss`.
 The selections you make
        determine how Open ERP's processes work by setting its default behaviour (although you can override any of them for any sales order, so you are not strictly bound by these defaults).